KT12/Udacity/ud_370/Notes/text_and_sequences.md

 and is differentiable and continuous (i.e. sigmoid function).
 Then we are able to back propragate through it.

+#### LTSM Cell 2
+Gates are each controlled by logistic regression.
+There is an additional $tanh \in [-1.0, 1.0]$ before the output gate.
+Every step is continuous and differentiable.
+Optimization is much easier as gradient vanishing doesn't occur.
+LSTM helps the recurrent network can remember what it needs and discard what it doesn't.

+#### Regularization
+L2 reg works.
+Dropout regularization works, but only on the input and outputs.
+Do not use it on the recurrent connections.

+### Beam Search
+Applications of RNN?
+Can predict consecutive words or letters.
+Naive prediction would choose the next most likely element.
+Instead, can sample multiple times and choose the sequence with the greatest possibility.
+Prevents making one bad decision and being stuck with it.
+However, the solution space is very large, so better to prune and only keep the most likely candidates.

 Notes taken by [@KT12](https://github.com/KT12)